alelodato/alelodato/README.md

 # 👋 Hi, I'm Alessio

-I'm a **Frontend Developer** focused on creating clean, responsive, and interactive web experiences.
+I'm a **Full Stack Developer** specialised on the Front-End and focused on creating clean, responsive, and interactive web applications.

-🌍 After nearly 10 years living and working in London, I returned to Italy to fully dedicate myself to web development.
+🌍 After nearly 10 years living and working in London, with a background of working in hospitality, I returned to Italy to fully dedicate myself to web development.
-💻 I enjoy building intuitive UIs using **React**, **JavaScript**, and **modern CSS**, and I’m currently deepening my knowledge of **Django REST** and exploring **Node.js**.
+💻 I enjoy building intuitive UIs using **React**, **JavaScript**, and **modern CSS**, but also creating databases APIs and Back-End applicaitons using Django and DjangoRest Frameworks. .
-🎯 My current goal is to grow as a remote developer and collaborate with international teams.
+🎯 My current goal is to grow as a developer to work and collaborate with international teams remotely.

 ---